-Patrick Hedlund is a News Editor and reporter at DNAinfo, helping to oversee daily newsroom operations and writing about downtown Manhattan.
+Patrick Hedlund is a Senior Editor and reporter at DNAinfo, helping to oversee daily newsroom operations and social media strategy.

 He has spent his entire career working in newspapers and magazines in New York City, first as a sports reporter in the Bronx and eventually as the editor of weekly paper in Manhattan.